-Doors would slam, doors would lock, lights would switch themselves off, drawers would drop out of chests and beds would be stripped while the occupied.
-A door would only unlock when the spirit was asked nicely.!
+Doors would slam, doors would lock, lights would switch themselves off, drawers would drop out of chests, beds would be stripped of their covers while occupied and a door would only unlock when the spirit was asked nicely.!

 Children would often have a bad feeling in these rooms.

-Professional assistance was used to allow this mischevious spirit to move on and there has not been a repetition since.
+Professional assistance was used to allow this mischievous spirit to move on and there has not been a repetition since.

 The Other Ghosts

 Two swordsmen have reportedly been seen in the Great Hall on a few occasions.